SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-04-covid-misc.md

-Here's a thought: should it come to pass that you find yourself in a secret combination, taking money and talking points from the billionaires who best typify psychology's [dark triad](https://en.wikipedia.org/wiki/Dark_triad), with demonic levels of narcissism, Machiavellianism and psychpathy&hellip; it's time to re-think your life choices.
+Here's a thought: should it come to pass that you find yourself in a secret combination, taking money and talking points from the billionaires who best typify psychology's [dark triad](https://en.wikipedia.org/wiki/Dark_triad), with demonic levels of narcissism, Machiavellianism and psychopathy&hellip; it's time to re-think your life choices.

-What's the word we have for deliberate, organized intimidation for political purposes?
+What's the word we have for deliberate, organized intimidation and threats of violence for political purposes?
 Oh, that's right: domestic terrorism.

 ## The Weekend Conclusion